 Dresden is easily accessible by train from the rest of Germany and is only a 2-3 hour (depending on train speed) ride from Berlin.
 Trains in Germany can be expensive if booking last minute so it’s best to book in advance if you’re trying to cut down on the cost of your Europe trip.

 We recommend using a platform like Omio to book tickets in advance, you can click here to browse schedules to Dresden from other German cities.
-Alternatively, it is also possible to take an organised day trip from Berlin if you prefer not to do the trip independently.

 Once you’ve arrived in the city, you’ll find that Dresden is a fairly compact city and it is easy to walk around.
 Renting a bike is also a good option when visiting Dresden if you want to venture further away from the centre of town.